HOKGroup/HOK-Revit-Addins/Utility Tools/src/HOK.FileOnpeningMonitor/README.md

 #### This tool monitors if users have opened Central Model and publishes information to FME Server.

+##### Rules/Notes:

+* This tool relies on fmeserverdotnet.dll which can be only accessed when you download and install FME Server: [Download](https://www.safe.com/support/support-resources/fme-downloads/)

 ###### Release 2018.0.0.2

 * Removed CLIENTID from login requirement